The answers you need, conveniently from your couch.

 Yes.
 If your local permitting office rejects our plans, email us and we'll typically have a revised PDFready within the same or next business day.

-Local jurisdictions can be particular about certain items;most issues take less than 15 minutes to resolve.
-They seldomly require any design changes, and a rejected plan is usually no need for concern.
+Each jurisdictions is particular about certain items;most issues take less than 30 minutes to resolve.
+A rejected plan is usually no need for concern.

 We don't typically charge a fee for revisions required for permit-approval.
-However, if a jurisdiction requires additional Add-On services for their plan review, like structural design, MEP design, or architectural specifications, a fee may be necessary.
+However, if a jurisdiction requires additional Add-On services, like structural design, MEP design, or architectural specifications, a fee may be necessary.

-You are responsible however--to ensure that your ideas are plausible per local building ordinances.
-We'll advise you if we get any inclination that they might not be.
+You are responsible however--to ensure that your ideas are plausible per your zoning and local building ordinances.
+We'll advise you if we get any inclinations that they might not be.

 Additional Questions